Uberspace/lab/source/guide_sharex.rst

 Step 2
 ------
-Make screenshot.
+Make a screenshot.

 Step 3
 ------
 If needed edit your screenshot in the popup window.

-Then press "**enter**" to upload and copy the coresponding picture URL to your clipboard.
+Then press "**enter**" to upload your screenshot and copy the corresponding URL to your clipboard.

 .. _ShareX: https://getsharex.com/